-Figure 15: Measurement tool
+Figure 14: Measurement tool

 The Clear All button deletes all current measurements.
 If a user wishes to delete a particular measurement, this can be done by moving the cursor close to one of the measurement lines.
 A red cross will appear and the line can be deleted using the red cross.

 Cut Tool (T):

-Figure 16: Cut region in a 1D spectrum Selecting the cut tool mode allows a user to cut out a region of spectrum.
+Figure 15: Cut region in a 1D spectrum Selecting the cut tool mode allows a user to cut out a region of spectrum.
 In a 1D spectrum this is done by holding down the left mouse bottom and dragging horizontally to select the region to be cut out.
 The selected region is removed on release of the left mouse button.
-A cut region is shown as a discontinuity in the baseline of the spectrum and in the axis, as shown in Figure 16.
-For a 2D data set the cut region is selected by holding down the left mouse button and dragging first in one dimension and then in the other dimension to select a rectangular cut region.
-The cut region is shown as discontinuities in the axes, see Figure 17.
+A cut region is shown as a discontinuity in the baseline of the spectrum and in the axis, as shown in figure 15.
+For a 2D data set the cut region is selected by holding down the left mouse button and dragging in both dimensions to select a rectangular cut region.
+The cut region is shown as discontinuities in the axes, see figure 16.

-Figure 17: Cut regions in a 2D spectrum It is worth noting that if a 1D spectrum is used as the projection, as in Figure 17, then the cut region in the appropriate dimension will be shown as a discontinuity in the base line of the spectrum.
-To clear a cut region, select the "Clear" option in the Plot Cuts section of the View panel.
+Figure 16: Cut regions in a 2D spectrum It is worth noting that if a 1D spectrum is used as the projection, as in figure 16, then the cut region in the appropriate dimension will be shown as a discontinuity in the base line of the spectrum.
 Assignment Tool (A): The assignment tool is used in conjunction with a molecular structure to select a multiplet or peak on a spectrum and assign it to an atom in the structure.
-This is done by left clicking on the label of a peak or multiplet and dragging it to the atom on a molecular structure (see Section 8).
+This is done by left clicking on the label of a peak or multiplet and dragging it to the atom on a molecular structure.
 The atom will then be assigned the central chemical shift of the multiplet or the position of an individual peak.
 3.2 Context Sensitive Panels When data is loaded into JASON, the user will notice that some additional panels become visible.
 The particular panels that become available are dependent on the current active object.
-The visibility of each panel can be toggled on and off using the context tools toggle menu described in an earlier section.
-The panels available for an NMR spectrum are shown in Figure 18.
+The visibility of each panel can be toggled on and off using the data tools toggle menu described in an earlier section.
+The panels available for an NMR spectrum are shown in figure 17.
 It is important to note that the arrangement of the panels is flexible and they can be rearranged according to the user's preference simply by dragging a panel by its name bar to a preferred location.
-The panels can be stacked on top of each other as in Figure 18, or stacked vertically as in Figure 19.
+The panels can be stacked on top of each other as in figure 17, or stacked vertically as in figure 18.

-Figure 18: Data Context Tools panels for NMR spectra
+Figure 17: Data Context Tools panels for NMR spectra